 9. Try Fun Strategies

-There are no magic formulae to parenting.
+There is no magic formula for parenting.
 The key is to understand the needs of your child and come up with a suitable strategy.
 There can be different parenting styles.
 Some kids listen easily, while other kids may have behavioral problems.
 Identify which category your child falls into, and device a parenting method accordingly.

 11. Listen To What Your Child Has To Say